stfc/PSyclone/doc/user_guide/dynamo0p3.rst

    means that we can determine the number of DoFs uniquely when a scalar is written to.

-The Built-ins supported for the Dynamo 0.3 API are listed in the related subsections, grouped by the mathematical operation they perform.
+The Built-ins supported for the Dynamo0.3 API are listed in the related subsections, grouped by the mathematical operation they perform.
 For clarity, the calculation performed by each Built-in is described using Fortran array syntax; this does not necessarily reflect the actual implementation of the